 M3 – Junction 3

 M4 – Junction 6

 Parking at Legoland Windsor

-Legoland Windsor parking costs £8 per day for standard parking and £16 per day for premium parking (closer to the entrance).
+Legoland Windsor parking costs £8 per day on the day for standard parking and £16 per day for premium parking (closer to the entrance).
 You can buy your parking online in advance for £7 (and £13 for priority).

 Legoland Parking tickets can be bought on arrival but you may have to queue.
 It’s best to buy your ticket online in advance and print the ticket off.
 You will save yourself time and money because online tickets are £1 cheaper.

 Legoland Windsor opening Times